budikpet/MI-PYT_GHIA/docs/index.rst

 Introduction
 -------------
-MI-PYT_GHIA makes it possible to automatically edit issues according to provided rules.
+MI-PYT_GHIA makes it possible to connect to an existing GitHub repository and automatically modify issues according to provided rules.

+These automated modifications include:

+- assignment and removal of GitHub users to issues
+- application of a special label to issues for which the programme was not able to find users by the provided rules

 It was created as a homework project of naucse.python_.
 Tested on TravisCI_.